oracle-livelabs/developer/json-duality-adb-free/sql-schema/sql-schema.md

     ```
     ![Creates the driver dv](images/create-driver-dv.png " ")

 7. The last duality view is TEAMS\_DV.
-When creating or modifying a team you can insert or update a driver.
+When creating or modifying a team, you can insert or update a driver.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
 Click **Run Script**.

 	```
 	<copy>